-Chapman initiated a new holiday tradition – a “Christmas Bird Census”- that would count birds during the holidays rather than hunt them.
+Ultimately, Chapman initiated a new holiday tradition – a “Christmas Bird Census.”
+Rather than hunt birds during the holidays, now people count them.
 (See: pdf of the first Audubon Christmas Bird Count of 1900)

 Audubon’s Christmas Bird Count told by Chan Robbins from Audubon Science on Vimeo.

 All Christmas Bird Counts are conducted between December 14 to January 5, inclusive dates, each season.
 If you’re interested in participating this season, check out the map to find a count near you (see 2022’s map).
 Then the count results are published online by National Audubon and Cornell Lab of Ornithology.

 Everyone can participate no matter ability and there is no limit to the number of counts you may attend!

 When and Where Will the National Christmas Bird Counts Be Held in California?